-Sellers use Amazon FBA program to store their inventory in the fulfillment center, and Amazon can pick, pack, and ship orders on your behalf.
-Amazon charges you based on the daily average volume (measured in cubic feet) for space your inventory occupies in fulfillment centers.
+Amazon charges FBA sellers for storing their inventory in the fulfillment center based on the daily average volume (measured in cubic feet) for space inventory occupied in fulfillment centers.

 There are two types of FBA storage fees: monthly and long-term.